ZibinSong/SYSEN-5300-HACKATHON---Tim-s-Left-Foot-/codebook.md

 Input: data

-What it does: adjusts the dated, timestamp data to enable us to subtract timestamps later on
+What it does: adjusts the data type of the timestamps to enable us to subtract timestamps later on

-Output: an additional column to the data where the dated, timestamp data is now datetime type data (instead of a character string)
+Output: adds a column to the data where the dated, timestamp data is now datetime type data (instead of a character string)

 ### interval_accuracy(data)

 Input: data

 What it does: produces the normalized time accuracy of the intervals between check-ins for a patient.
 For example, if a patient needs to be checked in on every 2 hours (2-hr intervals), this function indicates how close (how accurate) the actual time intervals are to 2 hours when a caregiver comes to check in on the patient.
 Because there are different frequencies, or time intervals between check-ins for different patients, this value is normalized.
+- check-in time ("timeIN") is subtracted by the previous check-in time for a patient which indicates how many minutes off you are from the expected frequency interval --> "difference"
+- subtract the predetermined time interval of check-ins for that patient from this "difference" which tells us how much the actual time interval deviated from the expected time interval --> "interval_deviation"
+- normalize the "interval_deviation" by dividing by the expected time interval
+- if a caregiver is early, then they're not late and the normalized interval_deviation will be negative.
+If this is the case, the interval difference will be set to 0

-Output: an additional column to the data that contains this normalized time accuracy data (integer)
+Output: adds a column of integers to the data

 ### late_min(data)

-stuffffffffff
+Input: data

+What it does: Calculates how late caregivers are to check in on their patients, in units of minutes.
+The next expected timestamp is calculated by adding the time interval to the last recorded time check-in for a patient.
+The next actual timestamp is subtracted by the expected timestamp, and this difference is the number of minutes the caregiver is "late" to check-in on that patient.

+Output: adds a column of integers to the data

 ### Explanation of code: